NBA Playoff Advisory - KTVZ

 BKN—Uncertainty Ahead

 LAKE BUENA VISTA, Fla. — The teams who missed out on the postseason are losing more than just some bonus money.
 They are leaving the safety of the NBA’s bubble for places where the coronavirus still rages, without knowing when or where they might start next season.
 By Basketball Writer Brian Mahoney.
-Upcoming: 750 words, photos by 3 a.m.
+Sent: 750 words, photos

-LAKE BUENA VISTA, Fla. — Kyle Lowry doesn’t care what you think.
-He knows you weren’t picking the Toronto Raptors to win the NBA title last season, knows what you thought of them at the start of this season, and thinks the Raptors — the defending champion Raptors, that is — are good enough to prove doubters wrong once again.
-By Basketball Writer Tim Reynolds.
-UPCOMING: 750 words, photos, video by 4 p.m.

 Saturday